 - What does this exercise suggest to you about the cross-cultural transitioning process (e.g., duration, process, phases)?

-- How might your imaginary suitcase differ if you knew you were about to be diagnosed with a debilitating disease or you came to the realization that you were attracted to a member of the same sex?
+- How might your imaginary suitcase differ if you knew you were about to be diagnosed with a debilitating disease, you would soon be given surprising information about your ethnic or Indigenous heritage, or you were about to meet the love of your life and had never before felt attracted to a person of their gender?

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc7/#packing]

 Read the short article by Dina Nayeri from CBC radio’s, The Current: Expecting gratitude from refugees can be toxic.
 Then discuss as a group the implications for this expectation of gratitude from newcomers to Canada in terms of our responsibility as counsellors

 - to critically reflect on your own attitudes and beliefs about refugees,

 - to support newcomers’ healthy acculturation and identity development, and

 - to take a pro-human rights and social justice stand in the public and political spheres.

 Prepare a short, reasoned, and reflective response (1–2 paragraphs) that you might share with a colleague who makes a comment about the gift Canada offers to refugees and how grateful they should be.